-Love it or hate it, Halloween is getting increasingly popular.
-Yes, I know some criticise Halloween as being an imported, commercialised celebration that’s overly fixated on junk food and begging from strangers.
+Love it or hate it, Halloween in Newcastle is getting increasingly popular.
+Yes, we know some criticise Halloween as being an imported, commercialised celebration that’s overly fixated on junk food and begging from strangers.
 But it doesn’t have to be that way.
 Here’s how to celebrate this spooky holiday which actually has its origins in pagan harvest festivals without spending too much and without the major sugar highs.

 Whether you host a Halloween party at your place or organise a trick or treating route visiting friends, family and favourite neighbours, there’s loads of fun to be had.
 And there’s also local Halloween events if you don’t feel like organising your own.